pytorch/serve/model-archiver/README.md

-# Torch Model archiver for TS
+# Torch Model archiver for TorchServe

 ## Contents of this Document
 * [Overview](#overview)